ErikSeguinte/ex-3e-tracker-Python/README.md

 Reset removes any characters not loaded through the `add Player` function.

-Skip flips the top character's has_gone flag to True, effectively skipping him.
+Skip flips the top character's has_gone flag to True, effectively skipping them.
 This option will ignore delaying characters.
 Note: This is for characters who choose to do nothing that interacts with initiative during their turn, not for delaying.
 Use 'other action' for delaying a turn to go later in the same round.